EdenwareApps/node-bright-sdk/README.md

-# nw-luminati-sdk-experimental
+# nw-luminati-sdk
-Experimental bindings to the Luminati SDK for NW.js applications. https://nwjs.io
+Experimental bindings to the Luminati SDK for NW.js applications.
+Coming soon.

+More about NW.js (node-webkit) at: https://nwjs.io